amazingphilippe/digital-canada-system/README.md

 ### JS

-You’ll be happy to know we’re not writing any JS in this workshop!
+There are 0 lines of JS in this design system.
+BYOJS